flux-framework/flux-core/doc/man1/flux-config.rst

 .. option:: -q, --quiet

-   Suppress printing of errors if *NAME* is not set and *--default* was not specified.
+   Suppress printing of errors if *NAME* is not set and :option:`--default` was not specified.
 This may be convenient to avoid needing to redirect standard error in a shell script.

 .. option:: -t, --type=TYPE